PierreMarieCurie/train-rf-detr-OIDv7/README.md

   <img src="assets/illustration2.png" alt="Image 2" width="45%" />
 </p>

+Feel free to share any feedback, bugs, or improvement ideas!

 ## 📦 Requirements

 - `uv` (Python package and project manager).
 If not, just run (on macOS and Linux):